 Keep reading to learn more.

-You’ll be able to find the amount of student loan you’re entitled to in your student finance entitlement letter sent by SFE or on your student finance account.
+You’ll be able to find your confirmed amount of student loan in your student finance entitlement letter sent by SFE, or by checking your student finance account.
 It’s important to note that the amount can differ based on the following factors:

-Living costs are the day-to-day expenses you’ll need to cover while at university.
-They are essential to making sure that you can focus on your studies without worrying about affordability.
-Living costs can include:
+Student living costs are the day-to-day expenses you’ll need to cover while at university.
+Making sure that you fully account for all of your student bills is essential to making sure that you can focus on your studies without worrying about affordability.

 If you’re looking for financial support during your academic journey, there are two types of loans available: